parsaM110/c-course/README.md

 if I save password or license and dump the memory into hard password is saved on hard

-if you write firmware and have mmu the whole memory is used and no dyanmic static part the whole memory is yours no os no paging and sectioning it is by compiler
+if you write firmware and have mmu the whole memory is used and no dynamic static part the whole memory is yours no os no paging and sectioning it is by compiler